jessiBak/MultiplayerTicTacToe/README.md

 1. Ensure that there are no heroku apps in the project directory (to check: `git remote -v` to remove: `git remote rm heroku`)
 2. Create a Heroku app: `heroku create --buildpack heroku/python`
 2. Add nodejs buildpack: `heroku buildpacks:add --index 1 heroku/nodejs`
-3. Push to Heroku: `git push heroku milestone_2:main`
+3. Push to Heroku: `git push heroku main`
-    * (Because deploying to Heroku prevents app.py from being restarted, any new users may be assigned as Spectators.)
-    * (Also, there are multiple alerts for events.
+    * (There are multiple alerts for events.
 If you keep clicking OK, eventually you'll be able to continue.)
         * (I'm so sorry)

 ## Technical Issues